jmtritch/jmtritch.github.io/eda/us_state_education/index.md

-# US State Education Spending and Examination Results
+# Is there a relationship between U.S. state spending per student and examination results?
 ---

 This dataset comes from Kaggle's [U.S. Education Datasets: Unification Project](https://www.kaggle.com/noriuk/us-education-datasets-unification-project).
 They provide numerous U.S. education datasets following that link.
 This exploratory data analysis uses the [states_all.csv](states_all.csv) dataset.